 Every student, upon enrollment, is assigned the Director of the School of Letters as their academic advisor.
 The advisor will confer personally with each student during their first summer in the program, and as needed thereafter.
 The advisor will review each student's progress in the program and course selections for the coming summer each spring, and will communicate with the student as needed.

-Students who are interested in applying for accommodation can initiate the process by navigating to the Student Accessibility Services Website and locating the How To Apply page.
+Students applying for accommodation can initiate the process by navigating to the Student Accessibility Services Website and locating the How To Apply page.
 Students will be asked to complete an Intake Form and provide supporting documentation.
 Students with questions regarding documentation can review the Documentation Guidelines which can be located on the How To Apply page.
 Students who wish to meet with someone before/about the intake process can reach out to email@example.com to request a meeting with a SAS staff member.

 Learn more about MFA program requirements here.